phase2/frontend-docs/particle/architecture/config-structure.md

 You are encouraged to read through all three files to understand how assets are parsed and prepared.

-## Drupal theme config
+## Drupal

+### App

+The Drupal app config is located at `apps/drupal/config.js` and can be customized for use with multiple design systems.
+See the [CADS](../dev-guides/cads.md) document for information on setting up additional design systems.

+### Theme

 The Drupal theme config is located at `apps/drupal`.
 Look for the usual `.info.yml`, `.libraries.yml`, and `.theme` files.

-## Pattern Lab config
+## Pattern Lab

+### App

+The Pattern Lab app config is located at `apps/pl/config.js` and can be customized for use with multiple design systems.
+See the [CADS](../dev-guides/cads.md) document for information on setting up additional design systems.

+### Core

-The Pattern Lab config file is located at `apps/pl/pattern-lab/config/config.yml`.
+The core Pattern Lab config file is located at `apps/pl/pattern-lab/config/config.yml`.

 ## Others